Botox Gone Wrong Korea | Filler Migration Fix | RE:BERRY Incheon Airport

 • Vascular Occlusion Emergency Protocol Trained

-• Located 15 minutes from Incheon International Airport
+• Located 120 mins from Incheon Airport

 Medically reviewed by Dr. Sung-Jun Cho, Medical Director / Aesthetic Medicine Specialist, RE:BERRY